worldcoin/world-id-docs/SHARED-README.md

 ### World ID Demos

 Want to see World ID in action?
-We have a bunch of [Examples](https://id.worldcoin.org/examples).
+Here's a few demos:

 <div dir="row" align="center">
   <a href="https://poap.worldcoin.org/">